 Do More of What Matters Most

-When you preorder Do More of What Matters Most today, you will get access right away to a guided focus session you can use on any task that matters.
+Every copy of Do More of What Matters Most comes with immediate access to a guided focus session which is audio you can use on any task that matters, right away.
 It will help you settle in, get clear, and begin real work instead of circling it.

 • Concrete, step-by-step audio, not theory.